 Treatment and management of delusional disorder is covered by NHS guidance for mental health disorders related to schizophrenia.
 A clinical diagnosis of psychosis is common in people with substance misuse.
-The National Institute for Health and Clinical Excellence (NICE) says around 40% of people with psychosis misuse substances at some point in their life.
+The National Institute for Health and Care Excellence (NICE) says around 40% of people with psychosis misuse substances at some point in their life.

 Symptoms of delusional disorder

 Delusions are the most obvious symptom of this disorder.
 A person might also be irritable, angry or sad.

 They may experience hallucinations - seeing, hearing, smelling or feeling things that are not really there.